Skip to main content

 We will never train foundation models on your content.

-Not on your prompts, not on your retrieved sources, not on your map graph.
-Inference goes through zero-retention APIs at Anthropic and OpenAI; our calibration loop runs per-tenant inside Pulse.
+Not on your prompts, not on the sources Pulse retrieves, not on your map graph.
+Inference goes to Anthropic and OpenAI under API terms that bar training on the traffic we send; the part that learns from your feedback runs only inside your own workspace.
 Your team’s writing does not become anyone else’s model.

 3. 03

-We will never aggregate across tenants for product features.
+We will never combine data across companies for product features.

 “Other companies like yours also do X” is not a feature we will build.
-The retrieval index is per-tenant, the calibration loop is per-tenant, the map graph is per-tenant.
+Your search index, the part that learns from your feedback, and your map graph all live in your workspace alone, never pooled with anyone else’s.

 4. 04

-We will never read tenant data to “improve the product.”
+We will never read your data to “improve the product.”

 5. 05